kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 ### Example

 Consider the following.
-We want to approximate the Gaussian random walk in 4 stages with a tree with a branching structure of `1x3x3x3` in 1 dimension using the usual Euclidean distance ,`pNorm=2` and `rWasserstein=2` for the Wasserstein distance.
+We want to approximate the Gaussian random walk in 4 stages with a tree with a branching structure of `1x3x3x3` in 1 dimension using the usual Euclidean distance ,`p=2` and `r=2` for the transportation distance.

 ```julia
 julia> using ScenTrees